MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/create-view-statement-microsoft-access-sql.md

 The name of the view cannot be the same as the name of an existing table.

-If the query defined by the SELECT statement is updatable, then the view is also updatable.
+If the query defined by the SELECT statement is updatable, the view is also updatable.
 Otherwise, the view is read-only.

 If any two fields in the query defined by the SELECT statement have the same name, the view definition must include a field list specifying unique names for each of the fields in the query.